lnis-uofu/OpenFPGA/docs/source/eda_flow.rst

 How to compile
 ==============
 Running the Makefile in the root of the released package can compile all the source codes.
+Guides can be found in the *compilation* directory.
+We tested it for MacOS High Sierra 10.13.4, Ubuntu 18.04 and Red Hat 7.5.
+This list is not exhaustive as other distributions could totally work as well, we just did not verify.
 The released package includes a version of VPR with FPGA-SPICE support, Yosys and ACE2.